Yankees Trade For Andrew McCutchen, Former MVP And All-Star, From San Francisco Giants

 — SportsCenter (@SportsCenter) August 31, 2018

-The second player has not been named yet, but it is thought he will be no higher rated than Avelino, and will most likely be a A ball starting pitcher.
+The second player has not been named yet, but it is thought he will be no higher rated than Avelino, and will most likely be a ball starting pitcher.
 The final piece of the pie is that even though McCutchen earns $14.75 million this year, the Pirates are paying $2 million of that off the top, leaving the Yankees to pick up the tab on about $2.45 million, although no word has been given on whether San Francisco is sending any money with him yet.

 So long as all involved parties pass their physical, the deal should be officially finalized within hours.
 It has already been reported to the Commissioner’s Office, so McCutchen will be eligible to appear on the postseason roster.
-He is expected to join the team immediately, and will likely start tonight, playing as a regular until Judge returns from the DL.
+He is expected to join the team immediately and will likely start tonight, playing as a regular until Judge returns from the DL.

 First look at Andrew McCutchen in a @Yankees hat.